mateenbee/Secure-Email-Report-Processing/README.md

 # Secure Email Report Processing Automation

-This README provides instructions for automating the retrieval of Payroll Items from a secure email attachment, downloading the PDF report, and sending it for easy access by other departments.
+This README provides instructions for automating the retrieval of Payroll Items from a secure email attachment, downloading the PDF report, and sending it for easy access by other departments using UiPath platform.
 ## Instructions

 1. **Cleanup the downloads folder:**